ssb-junkyard/ssb-replication-limiter/README.md

 ## TODOs

 - [ ] expose a method to check if replication is doing a big sync
-  - [ ] use this in the connection manager to stop disconnecting.
+  - [ ] use this in the connection limiter to stop disconnecting.

 - [x] when there are no peers left above the threshold, they can all be replicating